 07542 926011 [email protected]

-An attractive and rare pair of 28 bore all steel Scottish Lobe Butt pistols by Thomas Murdoch of Doune, dating to the third quarter of the 18th century, presented in fine original condition.
+An attractive and rare pair of 28 bore all steel Scottish Lobe Butt pistols by Thomas Murdoch of Doune, dating to the third quarter of the 18th century, presented in fine and original condition.
 These pistols are typical examples of the high standards represented by the Doune gun makers.
-Pistols of this type and date were popular with officers in Scottish Highland regiments on service in North America through the Revolutionary War period and on service in Europe.
+Pistols of this type and date were popular with officers in Scottish Highland regiments on service in North America through the Revolutionary War period and in Europe.

 The “lobe butt” was the last of five types of traditional Scottish pistol design to evolve, being preceded by the “fishtail butt” pistol, which arrived in the late 16th century, followed by the “lemon butt”, “heart butt” then “scroll butt” styles as the 17th century arrived and progressed.
 The lobe butt seems to have appeared in the second quarter of the 18th century.
 The Penicuik Drawings, a series of sketches by an unknown artist, of both Jacobite and Hanoverian soldiery in the ’45 Rebellion, depicts some Highlanders armed with pistols of lobe butt type of similar proportions to those discussed here, suspended from their belts.
 A British painting of a scene in London, entitled St James’s Park and the Mall, now in the Royal Collection Trust and painted in circa 1745, shows civilians and soldiers from different regiments “taking the air”.
-In the centre, two Scottish officers are depicted in Highland dress uniform, one of which is holding a basket hilted sword and clearly has a steel lobe butt but pistol hooked onto his belt.
+In the centre, two Scottish officers are depicted in Highland dress uniform, one of which is holding a basket hilted sword and clearly has a steel lobe butt pistol hooked onto his belt.
 This is likely to be one of a pair, the second pistol obscured by clothing.
 See the link: https://www.rct.uk/collection/405954/st-jamess-park-and-the-mall-0

 The pistols illustrated here are finished in this manner.
 Both cocks, and the areas behind them on the lock plates, are engraved with scrolling foliage.
 The spines of the butts are engraved with parallel sets of lines infilled with chains of chevrons, scrolls and waves.
 A silver roundel is bedded into the spine of each pistol just behind the barrel tang screw which contains the remains of the crest of the owner now too worn to identify.
 The fore ends are engraved with scrolls, acanthus leaves, linear designs and chevrons on four planes.
 The button triggers are formed from cups of silver brazed together and engraved with four petals which radiate from the tang ends.